likeabird43/ai-generated-mlpipeline-audit/README.md

 # Auditing AI-Generated ML Pipelines: Reliability and Generalization Under Noisy Conditions

 > **Research Question**
-> *When AI systems generate end-to-end data science workflows, under what conditions can they produce misleading conclusions?*
+> *When AI systems generate end-to-end data science workflows, under what conditions do they produce misleading or unreliable conclusions?*

 ---